 - Add 2 cups of bleach to the detergent tray then run a complete wash and rinse cycle.

 - Run an additional cycle without adding anything to the water to rinse away remaining residue.

 Tips to Prevent Washing Machine Odors

-Now that you understand a little more about your washer as well as the benefits of recurrent upkeep, let’s review some preventative measures to ward off odorous wafts.
+Now that you understand a little more about how to clean your washer as well as the benefits of recurrent upkeep, let’s review some preventative measures to ward off odorous wafts.
 It may seem like a lot, but developing these habits can wind up saving you time, energy, and money down the line, as well as prevent foul smells from front load washers.